 - salt and pepper to taste

 - Preheat oven to 350 degrees.
 While pasta is cooking, combine sour cream, cheese cubes and salt and pepper.
 Stir in drained noodles.
 Pour into greased, 9 x 13 baking dish.* Bake for 15-20 minutes or until bubbly.

 - Updated 12/1/09: For freezer cooking.
 I wrap and freeze at the asterisk.* Make sure you label the pan with baking directions: bake thawed at 350 degrees for 15-20 minutes.
 If it doesn’t thaw completely before you need to bake it, just increase your baking time, checking often.

 - Updated 12/3/09: When I prepared this dish this week, I used small macaroni instead of the large elbows or penne that I normally use.
-Somehow it turned out less “saucy,” so I’ve adjusted the quantity of pasta in the recipe above to accomodate a difference of pasta size.
-Use good judgement and if you want it saucier, add more sour cream and cheese.
+Somehow it turned out less “saucy,” so I’ve adjusted the quantity of pasta in the recipe above to accommodate a difference of pasta size.
+Use good judgment and if you want it saucier, add more sour cream and cheese.

 How about you?
 What’s your family’s favorite comfort food.
 There’s bound to be something you enjoy when you are sick, snowed in, or just need a little pick me up.
 Today’s the day to share it!